9. PHP Network Functions

 channel-discover Initialize a Channel from its server

-channel-login Connects to and authenticates with the remote channel server
+channel-login Connects and authenticates to remote channel server

 channel-logout Logs out from the remote channel server